Bits of Japanese Knowledge

 National Health Insurance is mandatory

 National Health Insurance (Kokuho) is a health insurance policy that forms the core of the universal health insurance system in Japan, in which all people are obliged to take out some form of medical insurance.
-Foreign nationals staying for more than three months will also be eligible like Japanese.The local government office where you live will handle the procedure.
+Foreign nationals staying for more than three months are also eligible, like Japanese nationals.
+The local government office where you live will handle the procedure.

 hokken2

-For foreign nationals with Status of Residence as "Researcher" and staying in Japan in the following fiscal year and beyond, insurance premiums in the first fiscal year are determined in accordance with their income, similar to Japanese nationals.
+For foreign nationals with a Status of Residence as "Researcher" and staying in Japan in the following fiscal year and beyond, insurance premiums in the first eligible fiscal year are determined in accordance with their income, similar to Japanese nationals.

 JAPANESE